Lamb Mince Moussaka

 1 tbsp lemon thyme

-To make the moussaka, spray an oven proof dish with non-stick cooking spray or a little Extra Virgin Olive Oil.
+- To make the moussaka, spray an oven proof dish with non-stick cooking spray or a little olive oil.
 Place a layer of eggplant on the bottom of the dish and then a layer of lamb mince over this.
 Continue to alternate between eggplant and lamb mince, finishing with a layer of eggplant.

 - Pour the cheese sauce over the eggplant then mix the breadcrumbs with the grated parmesan, Preserved Lemon and lemon thyme and generously sprinkle over the top of the béchamel.
 Bake in a preheated 200°C oven for half an hour.